• Report an IT Security Incident

 • Don’t move a meeting request from your Inbox to a different folder before you accept or decline the request or before the meeting appears in your calendar.

 • Soon after a meeting request arrives in your Inbox, a piece of Outlook code — nicknamed the “sniffer” — automatically adds the meeting to your calendar and marks it as tentative.
 This is a fail-safe to keep you from missing the meeting in case you don’t see the request in your Inbox.
 However, the sniffer doesn’t reply to the meeting organizer.
-You still need to do that by accepting, accepting as tentative, or declining the request.
+It is best if you still accept, accept as tentative, or decline the request.

 • Avoid Calendar Clutter